Scan thousands of ports in a second! Let’s see how network admins can do this.

 [[email protected] ~]# nmap -p80-444 xx.xx.xx.xx Host is up (0.039s latency).
 Not shown: 363 filtered ports PORT STATE SERVICE 80/tcp open http 443/tcp closed https Nmap done: 1 IP address (1 host up) scanned in 3.03 seconds [[email protected] ~]#

-Nmap is an open source powerful tool, and if interested to learn in details then you may check out this complete Nmap ethical hacking course on Udemy.
+Nmap is a powerful open-source tool, and if interested in learning in detail, you may check out this complete Nmap ethical hacking course on Udemy.

-Netcat is a multipurpose network debugging tool got in-built port scanning feature.
-You can get it installed on NetBSD, FreeBSD, Linux, MacOS, etc.
+Netcat is a multipurpose network debugging tool got an in-built port scanning feature.
+You can get it installed on NetBSD, FreeBSD, Linux, macOS, etc.

 Always on mobile?
-Try Port Authority – a handy tool to discover network devices and scan IP address.
+Try Port Authority – a handy tool to discover network devices and scan IP addresses.

 As you can see above, you have an option to scan well-known ports and port range.
 It is free and can be helpful for the following as well.